openmod/openmod-docs/content/development-guide/services.md

 ##Introduction

-OpenMod, like a lot of modern .NET projects, uses Dependency Injection.
+OpenMod, like other modern .NET projects, uses the dependency injection pattern.
 This guide aims to simplify it and explain what it means for plugin developers using OpenMod.

 ## What does Dependency Injection mean for me?

 In short, you do not have to create public static instances of any of your classes.

-Your plugins services can have a constructor with any services provided by OpenMod and these will all be passed automatically by the container.
+Plugins, commands, event listeners and services can automatically get references to any other services provided by OpenMod or plugins just by adding their interfaces to the constructor.

-You can also add your own services to the container, which will add them to the ecosystem.
-You do NOT need to do this for commands or event handlers however (they are registered automatically by OpenMod)
+## Registering your own Services
+You can register your own services by implementing the `IServiceConfigurator` or `IContainerConfigurator` interfaces in any class.

 ## List of services